pingcap/docs-cn/tools/binlog/tidb-binlog-local.md

 ---
-title: TiDB-Binlog user guide
+title: TiDB-Binlog Local Deployment
 summary: Learn how to install, deploy and monitor TiDB-Binlog.
 category: tools
 ---

-# TiDB-Binlog User Guide
+# TiDB-Binlog Local Deployment

-## About TiDB-Binlog
+## About TiDB-Binlog-local

 TiDB-Binlog is a tool for enterprise users to collect binlog files for TiDB and provide real-time backup and synchronization.